-- Development and adoption of the FY2023-2026 TIP. - a.
+- Development and adoption of the FY2026-2029 TIP. - a.
 Review and evaluate the status of projects in the current TIP. - b.
 Review and evaluate TIP projects and programs for consistency with the adopted MTP. - c.
 Review and evaluate how the TIP's investment priorities will help achieve targets established in the MTP. - d.
-Project selection by funding criterion and performance-based targets. - Support through amendments and administrative modifications of the FY2020-2023 TIP. - Annual listing of obligated projects and placed on website for public view. - Submittal of the P&E Report to KYTC and TDOT, and placed on website for public view.
+Project selection by funding criterion and performance-based targets. - Support through amendments and administrative modifications of the FY2023-2026 TIP. - Annual listing of obligated projects and placed on website for public view. - Submittal of the P&E Report to KYTC and TDOT, and placed on website for public view.

-- Transportation Improvement Program (TIP) - > Development and adoption of the FY2026-FY2029 TIP.
+- Transportation Improvement Program (TIP) - Final reviews and adoption of the FY2026-FY2029 TIP.
 (MPO) - ➤ Incorporate through administrative modifications or amendments the revised annual performance measure targets into the TIP.
-(MPO) - Make amendments and administrative modification to the FY2023-FY2026 TIP as needed, with any new project selection based on funding criterion and performancebased targets.
-(MPO) - Incorporate performance-based planning requirements through performance targets for project selection and prioritization of the FY2026-FY2029 TIP.
+(MPO) - Make amendments and administrative modification to the FY2026-FY2029 TIP as needed, with any new project selection based on funding criterion and performancebased targets.
+(MPO) - ➤ Incorporate performance-based planning requirements through performance targets for project selection and prioritization of the FY2026-FY2029 TIP.
 (MPO) - Review and evaluate the status of projects in the current TIP.
 (MPO) - Evaluate current and future funding for projects in the FY2026-FY2029 TIP for Fiscal constraint.
 (MPO) - Review and evaluate TIP projects and programming for consistency with the adopted MTP.
 (MPO) - Review and evaluate how the TIP's investment priorities will help achieve targets established in the MTP.
 (MPO)

-- Make amendments and administrative modification to the FY2023-FY2026 TIP as needed, with any new project selection based on funding criterion and performancebased targets.
-(MPO) - ➤ Report TIP project status to the MPO Executive Board, stakeholders, local government agencies, and public at the quarterly MPO meetings, County Commission, City Council, Planning Commission and other various committees.
-(MPO) - Work with TDOT and KYTC on the prioritization of TIP projects to ensure the projects move efficiently through the development/construction process.
+- ➤ Report TIP project status to the MPO Executive Board, stakeholders, local government agencies, and public at the quarterly MPO meetings, County Commission, City Council, Planning Commission and other various committees.
+(MPO) - Work with TDOT and KYTC on the prioritization process of TIP projects to ensure the projects move efficiently through the development/construction process.
 (MPO, TDOT, KYTC)

-• Environmental Impact Assessments (EIA)
+Environmental Impact Assessments (EIA)

-Planning and Environment Linkages (PEL) approach to transportation planning decisions and analysis, to identify preliminary alternatives and eliminate unreasonable alternatives to inform NEPA.
+Planning and Environment Linkages (PEL) approach to transportation planning decisions and analysis, to identify preliminary alternatives and eliminate unreasonable alternatives to be in line with NEPA.
 (MPO)

-• Annual Listing of Obligated Projects
+Annual Listing of Obligated Projects

 Provide an annual list of obligated projects and funding to date.
-This annual listing will be posted on the MPO website.
+This annual listing will be advertised and posted on the MPO website.
 (MPO)

-• Performance and Expenditure Report (P&E)
+Performance and Expenditure Annual Report (P&E)

-Provide a Performance and Expenditure Report annually to TDOT and KYTC and post on the MPO website.
+Provide a Performance and Expenditure Annual Report to TDOT and KYTC and post on the MPO website.
 (MPO)